TACA Flight 390: Conclusion

-Honduran authorities delegated the investigation of the accident to the Civil Aviation Authority of El Salvador as per the Convention on International Civil Aviation.
 The accident report stated that the airplane had landed with a 10 kn tailwind, 400 m from the displaced approach end of the runway.
-Since this was the first intermediate stop on a long transcontinental flight, the aircraft was near its upper landing-weight limit (63.5t vs. 64.5t maximum allowable).
+Since this was the first intermediate stop on a long transcontinental flight, the aircraft was near its maximum landing-weight limit (63.5 t vs. 64.5 t maximum allowable).
 In addition, the runway was wet, due to the passage of Tropical Storm Alma.

-The Aviation Herald retrieved a copy of the final report in 2017.
-The report itself has not been made public.
 The Civil Aviation Authority concluded the cause of the accident was the flight crew's inappropriate decision to continue the landing despite not assessing the conditions of the runway, which did not follow standard operating procedures.
 The lack of grooving in the runway and the aircraft landing at a high speed of 160 kn were also contributing factors.